software-tools-books/js4ds/core.md

 > - How do I write conditionals?
 > - What counts as true and false?
 > - How do I format text?
+> - How do I format JavaScript code?
 > - How do I store lists of values?
 > - How do I store values by name?
 > - How do I define functions?